Everything You Need to Know About ABLE Accounts for Disabled Americans

 Asset Tests: Supplemental Security Income and Beyond

-When you are disabled, state and federal assistance programs can make it difficult to achieve financial independence.
-For example, in order to gain access to Supplemental Security Income benefits you are generally only allowed to have $2,000 in assets.
+When you are disabled, the system can make it difficult to achieve financial independence.
+For example, in order to gain access to meager amounts of Supplemental Security Income benefits you are only allowed to have $2,000 in assets.
 The SSI resource limit is $3,000 for couples.
 Assets can include the value of your bank account, second vehicle, life insurance policies, cash on hand and more.

 Other Income-Based Public Benefits